 Most people in China do not eat dog meat, and 2016 opinion polls show that 69.5 percent have never tried it.
 It is not part of mainstream Chinese culinary culture.
 There is a growing animal protection movement in the country that roundly opposes the dog meat trade, and there are frequent and documented violent clashes between dog thieves and angry dog owners.
 In 2015, nearly 9 million Chinese citizens signed in support of a legislative proposal to ban the slaughter of dogs and cats, and more than 100,000 people attended a massive rally in Dalian city.

-A 2014 poll taken in South Korea revealed that while just over half of those questioned do eat dog meat, the vast majority of them (95 percent of female and 88 percent of male respondents) only eat it very rarely.
-Dog meat is most likely to be consumed by older generations and for perceived health benefits, particularly during the “Boknal” days of summer; younger South Koreans are far more likely to shun it.
-Polls show that 60.5 percent of under-30-year-olds have never eaten dog meat.
+A 2022 poll taken in South Korea revealed that most South Koreans (87.5%) don’t eat dog meat and 56% support a ban.
+Dog meat is most likely to be consumed by older generations and for perceived health benefits, particularly during the “Bok Nal” days of summer; younger South Koreans are far more likely to shun it.
+Polls show that the majority of under-30-year-olds have never eaten dog meat.
 Of those under-30s who do eat dog, the most cited reason is societal pressure, “because family members eat it.”
 Despite declining participation in dog meat eating, societal acceptance of others’ perceived right to eat it remains relatively strong.

 What are the human health risks?

 A significant threat to human health, the dog meat trade has been linked to outbreaks of trichinellosis, cholera and rabies.
-The World Health Organisation estimates that eating dog meat increases the risk of contracting cholera 20-fold; a number of recent large-scale outbreaks in Viet Nam were directly linked to it.
-Rabies—which kills around 39,000 people across Asia annually—has been found in dogs traded for human consumption in China, Viet Nam and Indonesia.
+The World Health Organisation estimates that eating dog meat increases the risk of contracting cholera; a number of recent large-scale outbreaks in Viet Nam were directly linked to it.
+Rabies—which kills around tens of thousands of people across Asia annually—has been found in dogs traded for human consumption in China, Viet Nam and Indonesia.